-Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Tasigna, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Free Confidential Tasigna Lawsuit Evaluation: If you or a loved one was injured by Tasigna or another prescription drug, you should contact our law firm immediately for a free case evaluation.
+You may be entitled to file a Tasigna Lawsuit and our Tasigna attorneys can help.

 What is Tasigna?